openswoole/ext-postgresql/README.md

 # Open Swoole Coroutine Postgres Client

+> This library works with Open Swoole since release version v4.7.1.

-`ext-postgresql` is the Swoole Postgres Client library can be used with in the coroutine context without blocking.
+`ext-postgresql` is the Open Swoole Postgres Client library can be used with in the coroutine context without blocking.

 ### Pre-requirement

 * `libpq` is required
-* `openswoole` version >= 4.4.0
+* `openswoole` version >= 4.7.1

 On MacOS, you have to install postgresql to build this extension: `brew install postgresql`.